miltinhoc/LinkedinEmails/README.md

 LinkedinEmails -e example@outlook.com -p 12345 -c twitter -d twitter.com
 ```

-If you have 2FA activated on your account, you can specify the -pin argument and provide a authentication code
+If you have 2FA activated on your account, you can specify the -pin argument and provide an authentication code
 ```bash
 LinkedinEmails -e example@outlook.com -p 12345 -c twitter -d twitter.com -pin 274123
 ```